navisingh14/CSC-519-HW1-2/README.md

 ### Concepts

 1. Define idempotency.
 Give two examples of an idempotent operation and non-idempotent operation.
 Ans.
 One of the definitions of the term idempotency is that if an operation is executed once or multiple times, it always produces the same output.
 For example, GET and DELETE from HTTP protocol are idempotent since getting a value once or multiple times doesn't change the value itself and similarly the case with DELETE as deleting once or multiple times doesn't affect the deleted value.
+Commands like 'mv a b' and 'ssh-keyscan -H >> .ssh/known_hosts' is not idempotent since after renaming once we won't be able to find the same file again, and similary executing the second command will add multiple lines to the known_hosts file

 2. Describe several issues related to management of your inventory.